Choctaw Nation of Oklahoma: Treaty of Dancing Rabbit Creek (1830)

-Reservation establishment in Oklahoma (1830-1860)
+Reservation establishment in Oklahoma (1830–1860)

 The Indian Removal Act, a law implementing Removal Policy, was signed by President Andrew Jackson on May 28, 1830.
-The act delineated Indian Territory, where the U.S. federal government forcibly relocated tribes from across the United States, including Indigenous peoples of the Southeastern Woodlands (such as the Natchez, Yuchi, Cherokee, Chickasaw, Choctaw, Muscogee and Seminole).
+The act delineated Indian Territory, where the U.S. federal government forcibly relocated tribes from across the United States, including Indigenous peoples of the Southeastern Woodlands (such as the Natchez, Yuchi, Cherokee, Chickasaw, Choctaw, Muscogee, Seminole, Alabama, and Koasati).
 The forced relocation of the Choctaw Nation in 1831 is called the Trail of Tears.
 In 1834, U.S. Congress defined the first Indian Territory, with the Five Civilized Tribes occupying the land that eventually became the State of Oklahoma, excluding its panhandle.

 Influence of Cyrus Kingsbury's Choctaw Mission (1840)

 The Reverend Cyrus Kingsbury, who had ministered among the Choctaw since 1818, accompanied the Choctaws from the Mayhew Mission in Oktibbeha County, Mississippi, to their new location in Indian Territory.
 He established the church in Boggy Depot in 1840.
 The church building was the temporary capitol of the Choctaw Nation in 1859.
 Allen Wright (principal chief of the Choctaw Republic from late 1866 to 1870) lived much of his early life with Kingsbury at Doaksville and the mission school at Pine Ridge.
 Armstrong Academy was founded in Chahta Tamaha, Indian Territory as a school for Choctaw boys in 1844.
 It was named after William Armstrong, a popular agent of the Choctaws.